-The source of directors' fees is determined by the location in which the company paying the fees is managed and controlled.
+The source of directors' fees is determined by the location where the central management and control of the company paying the fees is exercised.

 Pensions are, in practice, taxable in Hong Kong if the funds from which the payment is made are managed and controlled in Hong Kong, and the pension (other than a government pension) relates to services rendered in Hong Kong.